-The significant role of parents in financially socializing their children and the importance of family financial socialization on children's future financial well-being is well established in the literature.
-As children's early years are spent closely with parents and since parents are in control of the children's economic resources, parents inevitably will exert influence on the financial attitudes and behaviours of children either through direct and intentional ways or implicitly (Grusec and Davidov, 2007; Gudmunson and Danes, 2011).
-Robertson-Rose (2019) has shown that the imprint effects of family financial socialization remain © Penerbit Universiti Sains Malaysia, 2023.
+The significant role of parents in financially socialising their children and the importance of family financial socialisation on children's future financial wellbeing is well established in the literature.
+As children's early years are spent closely with parents and since parents are in control of the children's economic resources, parents inevitably will exert influence on the financial attitudes and behaviours of children either through direct and intentional ways or implicitly (Grusec and Davidov 2007; Gudmunson and Danes 2011).
+Robertson-Rose (2020) has shown that the imprint effects of family financial socialisation remain significant even after the child has left home.
+Acquisition of financial knowledge, values and attitudes from parents will persist into adulthood.

+© Penerbit Universiti Sains Malaysia, 2024.
 This work is licensed under the terms of the Creative Commons Attribution (CC BY) (http://creativecommons.org/licenses/by/4.0/).